SpectraSynthesizer/spectra-synt/README.md

 A detailed user guide can be downloaded from here: http://smlab.cs.tau.ac.il/syntech/spectra/userguide.pdf.

 ## Licensing
 Spectra project is licensed under BSD-3-Clause.
-It uses CUDD library which is also licensed under BSD-3-Clause, and whose modified code can be found in `spectra-cudd` repository.
+It uses CUDD library, which is also licensed under BSD-3-Clause, and whose modified code can be found in `spectra-cudd` repository.
 It also uses Brics automaton library, licensed under BSD-2-Clause and available here: https://www.brics.dk/automaton/.

-## Contact
-under construction